The State Second Pension Explained

 - have an entitlement to Invalid Care Allowance (even if the benefit is not claimed because of entitlement to another greater benefit)

 - individuals who are entitled to long term incapacity benefit or severe disablement allowance, provided that they have worked for and paid Class 1 NI contributions for at least one tenth of their working life since 6 April 1978

 - registered foster parents claiming carer's credit.

-S2P is not available to those earning less than £5,772, the unemployed, students, those caring for children older than 12 and the self-employed.
+S2P is not available to individuals who earn less than £5,772, the unemployed, students, individuals with no earnings who care for children older than 12 and the self-employed.

 S2P is based on an earnings-related system similar to SERPS but with different accrual rates.

 The Government’s aim was to ensure that low and non-earners received a greater benefit from S2P.
 To achieve this there were originally three bands of accrual.